 translated from the Spanish by Anne McLean (2009)

 I love it when I read two books that seem to be speaking to each other.
 Badenheim 1939 dealt with a group of ordinary middle-class civilians who were forced to confront violence and death.
-Now we in North America can read The Armies (Los Ejércitos, 2007; tr. from the Spanish by Anne McLean, 2009; winner of the 2009 Independent Foreign Fiction Award) (it was published in Great Britain earlier this year).
-As Badenheim 1939, in The Armies we watch as the residents of San José, a rural Colombian village, struggle to survive as their livelihoods are increasingly disturbed and ultimately destroyed by the senseless violence of battles that have nothing to do with them.
+Now we in North America can read The Armies.
+As in Badenheim 1939, in The Armies we watch as the residents of a community, in this case San José, a rural Colombian village, struggle to survive as their livelihoods are increasingly disturbed and ultimately destroyed by the senseless violence of battles that have nothing to do with them.

 That is not to say that if you’ve read Badenheim 1939 you have already read The Armies.
 They are very different.
 The Armies, for one thing, is much more violent.
 Yet if violence disturbs you, you might be surprised at how compassionately, tenderly Rosero’s narrator recounts what he’s seeing.

 We first meet Ismail Pasos, our seventy-year-old narrator, while he is up a ladder picking oranges, peering over the wall at Geraldina, the wife of his neighbor, Eusebio Almida.
 She is carelessly lying naked in the sunshine while macaws laugh nearby.
 Ismail’s wife, Otilia, is “further back.”
 In his old age Ismail has lost his ability to be discreet, and everyone knows why he spends his time peering over a wall.
 His wife thinks he’s pathetic, but says she cares more for her fish and cats.
 Eusebio and Geraldina think he’s harmless.